neoforged/.github/primers/1.21.5/index.md

         - `areEntitiesActuallyTicking` - Returns whether the entity manager is actually ticking entities.
         - `tickThunder` - Ticks the thunger logic within a given level.
         - `anyPlayerCloseEnoughForSpawning` - Returns if a player is close enough to spawn the entity at the given location.
+    - `ServerPlayer$RespawnConfig` - A record containing the respawn information for the player.
 - `net.minecraft.util`
     - `ExtraCodecs`
         - `UNTRUSTED_URI` - A codec for a URI that is not trusted by the game.
         - `CHAT_STRING` - A codec for a string in a chat message.
+        - `legacyEnum` - A codec that maps an enum to its output in `Enum#toString`.
     - `FileSystemUtil` - A utility for interacting with the file system.
     - `GsonHelper#encodesLongerThan` - Returns whether the provided element can be written in the specified number of characters.
     - `Unit#STREAM_CODEC` - A stream codec for a unit instance.
     - `Util`
         - `mapValues` - Updates the values of a map with the given function.
         - `mapValuesLazy` - Updates the values of a map with the given function, but each value is resolved when first accessed.
+- `net.minecraft.util.thread.ParallelMapTransform` - A helper that handles scheduling and batching tasks in parallel.
 - `net.minecraft.world.effect.MobEffectInstance#withScaledDuration` - Constructs a new instance with the duration scaled by some float value.
 - `net.minecraft.world.entity`
     - `AreaEffectCloud#setPotionDurationScale` - Sets the scale of how long the potion should apply for.